Throughout most every season of my life, people have told me I’m “kind of a private person.”

 I’m inspired by people – their stories, their passions, their unique gifts.
 I love to read, write, cook, soak up Texas sunshine, work with amazing people, and run my own small business right from my home.
 And the perspective my children have on the world makes me readjust my thinking every single day.
 After navigating the death of a child, a surprise adoption, young family life, double entrepreneurship, and a reconciled marriage, I firmly believe you can choose to see life in any lens.
 In our family we choose the lenses of presence and love.
 They’ve given us the clearest vision we’ve ever found.

 Our day starts with coffee and a family snuggle.
 And then the hilarity of raising small children and running small businesses ensues.
 Our families all live and work right here in the same not-so-little town and we feel so blessed.
 We’re real, we’re messy, and we do our best to love each other well through all of it.
 To learn a little more about our family, and our story, check out the posts Breaking Plates (a story about grief), Adoption Surprises (our unexpected adoption journey) and Marriage Recovery: 10 Things We Learned.

 What you’ll find here

 At Heartfully Present, you’ll find humble real life, true stories, and insight we all can use for cultivating more present, richly-connected lives filled with the people and priorities that matter most.
-Life is too short to clutter up with anything else.
+Life is too short to clutter it up with anything else.
 I’m no life expert.
-I’ve just collected some wild life experiences to share.
+I’ve just collected some wild experiences to share.